This is a difficult question to answer… Should I quit my job before starting a business?

 After qualifying as a Chartered Accountant, I got an opportunity to work with Reliance Industries Ltd, Mumbai with a package of INR 11.5 Lakhs per annum.
 I bagged this opportunity through the campus placement program organized by ICAI.

-However, when they asked me what you learned during your articles, I shared as much as I could about all my learnings.
+However, when they asked me what you learned during my articles, I shared as much as I could about all my learnings.
 I was selected for RIL!
 (Woohoo!)

 My learnings here: As a newly qualified Chartered Accountant, you will not know everything.
 So do not freak out if you cannot answer every question.
 Just give your best when you are asked any questions.
 Do not forget to share your learnings during articles and how that learning/experience will help you perform well in the job role offered to you.